klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

     Switch on some trace messages.
 ``--dump-modules``
     Dump module specs, then stop the program.
+``-y, --yes``
+    All questions the program may ask are treated as if the user replied 'yes'.
 ``-v, --verbose``
     Show command calls.
 This option value is stored in the configuration file.
 ``-n, --dry-run``